kaby76/AntlrVSIX/doc/basic.md

 # Basic Editing of a Grammar

 AntlrVSIX works with Antlr version 4 grammars.
-The extension recognizes Antlr4 grammars with suffices .g or .g4.
-The extension will not recognize a grammar with any other suffix.
+The extension recognizes Antlr4 grammars with suffices .g or .g4, and will not recognize a grammar with any other suffix.
 A grammar that is cannot be parsed will affect what features are available from the extension.
-If the grammar is contained in multiple files in a project, the tool will keep track of symbols across multiple grammar files.
+Grammars can be split into multiple files, but they must be added to a project in order for the tool will keep track of all grammar symbols.

 ## Tagging